What are thyroid nodules?

 - Fine-needle biopsy of the thyroid gland.
 With this test, the doctor uses a very thin needle to take a sample of cells from one or more thyroid nodules.
 The samples are then sent to a laboratory, and most turn out to be noncancerous.
 However, if the test results are “suspicious,” your doctor may repeat this test.
 The doctor may also suggest you have surgery to remove the nodules in order to make an accurate diagnosis.

 - Thyroid scan.
 In this test, a small amount of radioactive iodine is given orally.
 The doctor will check to see how much of the radioactive iodine is absorbed by the nodules and how much is absorbed by normal thyroid tissue.
 This will help diagnose if the nodules are malignant (cancer).

 Treatment depends on the type of thyroid nodule.
 Treatment options include:

 - No treatment/"watchful waiting."
-If the nodules are not cancerous, you and your doctor may decide that no treatment is needed at this time.
-The nodules will be closely watched for any changes through frequent check-ups.
+If the nodules are not cancerous, you and your doctor may decide that you don’t need to be treated at this time.
+You will see your doctor on a regular basis so he or she can watch for any changes in the nodules.

 - Radioactive iodine.
-Your doctor may use radioactive iodine to treat hyperfunctioning thyroid nodules and multinodular goiters.
+Your doctor may use radioactive iodine to treat hyperfunctioning thyroid nodules and goiters with several nodules.
 The radioactive iodine is absorbed into the thyroid gland, causing the nodules to shrink.
-Pregnant women and women trying to become pregnant should not undergo this treatment.
+Pregnant women and women trying to become pregnant should not have this treatment.

 - Surgery.
-Surgery to remove nodules is the best treatment for nodules that are cancerous, that cause symptoms (eg, are so large that they make breathing or swallowing difficult), and that are "suspicious" (ie, cannot be diagnosed as cancerous or noncancerous without being surgically removed and examined).
+Surgery to take out the nodules is the best treatment for nodules that are cancerous, that cause symptoms (e.g., are so large that they make breathing or swallowing difficult), and that are “suspicious” (i.e., cannot be diagnosed without being taken out and examined).

 Can't find the health information you’re looking for?